Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 **Exercise 5:**

 **a**
 Create an adjacency matrix called `genes_adj85` for the genes use a cutoff of abs(correlation) > 0.85.
 Remember to set the diagonal of the adjacency matrix to 0.
 Create a second adjacency matrix `genes_adj95` using a cutoff of abs(correlation) > 0.95.
-See above code for cities.